lemald/stringlines/README.md

 A whole bunch of things.
 Here are some of the more important items:

 - Visual improvements to the output.
-- Command line arguments for the polling executable.
-Routes will probably need to be configured via a config file.
 - Refactor the data gathering to at least make using other data sources possible.
 - Update time zone handling to store the original zoned time returned